hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 Some or all of the inherited parents can start in the off state, which means while their attributes override any ancestor or other type lesser in inheritance, those attributes will not be available for reading or writing until that parent is turned on

+# Attributes

+Attributes can be added to the type, so that they are readable in the element:
+* attribues can be live, in which case they are readable and writable on the element.
+* or they can be const, in which case only read, they are not having any state changes.
+This can be for describing the type itself, or other things that do not change in the elements

+Attributes can be on a final list, so that any child cannot override them (type will not be created if attempted)

+## Defining action listeners

+attributes can be placed in the live_actions if they hold an action, these have state in the elements attributes can be placed in the type_actions same way, but for type wide events